-G. Children or others in the classroom/ clinical setting
+H. Children or others in the classroom/ clinical setting

-Under no circumstances is the student allowed to bring children or visitors to class or clinical areas.
+Under no circumstances is the student allowed to bring children, visitors or pets to class or clinical areas.
 Prior arrangements must be made for adequate childcare.
 LCC offers day care services for students' children.
 Information about the services is available at the Student Services Department.

-H. Transportation
+I. Transportation